yelimot/AutoOrder-ObjectDetection/README.md

     pip install requests

+3 - Change venv/pyenv.cfg python path for your PC

-3 - for once : in the directory do
+4 - for once : in the directory do

     chmod u+x run.sh

-4 - to run :
+5 - to run :

     ./run.sh